-Waterfall Grove Trail is a 1.4 mile out and back trail located near Fort Bragg, CA that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and camping and is accessible from June until September.
+Waterfall Grove Trail is a 1.4 mile out and back trail located near Fort Bragg, California that features a waterfall and is rated as moderate.
+The trail is primarily used for hiking and camping and is best used from June until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash